tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-kanji.md

 When you see a new kanji, it will look like *something* to you.
 When you encounter that character again, you will instantly recognize it as the same exact character.

+In other words,
+if you wanted to test whether you have kanji fluency, you could do this experiment.

+1) Randomly select one kanji that you have never seen before in your life, look at it.
+   Example: `賃`.
+2) Wait a couple of days.
+3) Take a number of randomly selected kanji that you have also never seen before.
+   The kanji you saw in step 1 can be among them.
+   Example: `責` `魔` `歓` `賃` `脅`.
+   Ask yourself,
+   "which of these kanji is the one I saw a couple of days ago?"
+4) Guess if the kanji you saw in step 1 happens to be among the others.

+If you could easily pass the test then that means you have kanji fluency.
+It means just by looking at a kanji you can remember it.
+Maybe you don't remember its exact strokes, maybe you don't remember its readings, maybe you don't remember its meanings, but you can still tell characters apart and recall which kanji you saw the other day.
+Of course, you don't have to do this test.
+It's just an imaginary algorithm that demonstrates what kanji fluency is.

+After you've achieved kanji fluency, you can continue to improve your kanji ability only by [learning whole words](#how-to-approach-kanji), through a process called sentence mining.
+As long as you have that ability, with some additional effort you'll be able to memorize how to read and understand words that have kanji in them.

 ## Two methods of learning kanji